-- Kitchen 1540 in the luxurious L’Auberge Del Mar features an innovative menu highlighting Modern American cuisine in a lovely setting with alfresco cabana dining as well. hand-grown microgreens from the restaurant’s hydroponic garden as well as unique proteins, such as pig tail, cuttlefish and rabbit, from small purveyors.
+- Kitchen 1540 in the luxurious L’Auberge Del Mar features an innovative menu highlighting Modern American cuisine in a lovely setting with alfresco cabana dining as well. hand-grown microgreens from the restaurant’s hydroponic garden are used in the meals and cocktails.

 - Located in the San Diego Marriott Del Mar, Arterra features a new spin on classic dishes in a stylish and modern setting, such as lobster “mac ‘n cheese” and aged white cheddar burger.

 - A favorite location due to its proximity to the ocean and spectacular view overlooking the Del Mar Fairgrounds, the Brigantine Del Mar specializes in fresh seafood.
-During Taco Tuesday, guests can enjoy $2 fish, calamari, and chicken tacos or $3 carne asada tacos or carnitas all day.
+During Taco Tuesday, locals pack the house for fish, calamari, chicken, carne asada or carnitas tacos all day.

 - Overlooking the Pacific Ocean, the Del Mar Plaza offers an upscale shopping experience for those with impeccable taste for fashion and food.
-Visitors will enjoy fine dining, strolling through unique galleries, and an elegant atmosphere of fountains, sculptures and palazzo-style terraces with spectacular views of the Pacific.
+Enjoy fine dining or strolling through unique galleries.
+The plaza has an elegant atmosphere with its fountains, sculptures and palazzo-style terraces offering spectacular views of the Pacific.